manogenome/OpenPaleo/README.md

 For Acta Palaeontological Polonica, this was not entirely resolved, and two lines of fragmented entries were removed prior to subsequent analysis.

+#### Clean data

+Using [Visdat](https://github.com/ropensci/visdat) R package to visually inspect the data, we were able to spot the issue and fix them.
+Following this, offending header formats and empty rows and columns were scrubbed off the data using [Janitor](https://github.com/sfirke/janitor) R package.
 #### PLOS ONE

 Data for PLOS ONE were obtained using the Rplos package in R. The code, resulting data, and Unpaywall query results can all be found [here](https://github.com/Meta-Paleo/OpenPaleo/tree/master/Journal%20data/PLOS%20ONE).
 Note that some of the data here are different to that obtained to Scopus queries.